New Zealand keep perfect 2013 record with France win

 LONDON Floyd Mayweather sent a message to mixed martial arts champion Conor McGregor on Tuesday to stop 'barking' and find some 'bite' after months of talk about a crossover fight between the two.

-PARIS World champions New Zealand earned their 12th victory in as many games in 2013 by beating France 26-19 and handing their opponents an eighth straight defeat against the All Blacks at the Stade de France on Saturday.
+PARIS World champions New Zealand earned their 12th victory in as many games in 2013 by beating France 26-19 and handing the hosts an eighth straight defeat against the All Blacks at the Stade de France on Saturday.

-New Zealand relied on a sturdy defence and Dan Carter's boot before winger Charles Piutau and Kieran Read's tries sent them clear, only for France to come close to a remarkable comeback.
+New Zealand relied on sturdy defence and Dan Carter's boot before tries from winger Charles Piutau and Kieran Read sent them clear, only for France to threaten a stunning comeback.

-Carter slotted home four penalties and a conversion and his replacement Aaron Cruden kicked a conversion while France's points came from Morgan Parra's kicks and Brice Dulin's try.
+Carter slotted four penalties and a conversion and his replacement Aaron Cruden kicked a conversion, while France's points came from Morgan Parra's kicks and Brice Dulin's try.

 New Zealand, who started a tour that will take them to England and Ireland on November 16 and 24 with a 54-6 hammering of Japan last weekend, did not exactly shine but produced some neat rugby throughout.

-"They are two proud nations and there was no quarter given today," New Zealand captain Richie McCaw told a pitch side interviewer.
+"They are two proud nations and there was no quarter given today," New Zealand captain Richie McCaw said in a pitch-side interview.

+All Blacks coach Steve Hansen gave credit to France for pushing his side to the limit.

+"(The players) had to show resilience, composure, patience and at times deal with the frustration," he told a news conference.

 France, who will face Tonga next Saturday and South Africa the following weekend, enjoyed some decent spells of possession in the first half but lacked sharpness in the decisive moments of the game.